AlexHandy1/AlexHandy1.github.io/README.md

 I'll use this site to capture the learning process as I go and then to showcase my work.

-This blog has been developed using Jekyll and custom built on top of a theme by blacktie.co
+This blog has been developed using Jekyll and custom built on top of a theme by blacktie.co.